 UFC 326 odds, lines, predictions, time: Holloway vs. Oliveira 2 picks from proven MMA expert

-SportsLine's Kyle Marley reveals his picks for the UFC 326: Holloway vs. Oliveira 2 fight card from T-Mobile Arena in Las Vegas in the UFC event on Paramount+
+SportsLine's Kyle Marley reveals his picks for the UFC 326 fight card from T-Mobile Arena in Las Vegas in the UFC event on Paramount+, featuring Holloway vs. Oliveira 2 competing for the 'BMF' title

 Champion Max Holloway will defend his symbolic UFC 'BMF' belt in a lightweight rematch against third-ranked and former UFC lightweight champion Charles Oliveira in the main event at UFC 326: Holloway vs. Oliveira 2 on Saturday at T-Mobile Arena in Las Vegas.
 The early preliminaries are set to begin at around 5 p.m.
 ET, with the main card at approximately 9 p.m.
 ET on Paramount+, with CBS simulcasting the event from 8 to 10 p.m ET.
 Holloway is coming off a unanimous decision win over Dustin Poirier at UFC 318 on July 19, 2025, in his return to lightweight.
 Oliveira, meanwhile, earned a submission win over Mateusz Gamrot at UFC Fight Night: Oliveira vs. Gamrot on Oct.
 11, 2025.